onzag/itemize/docs/tutorials/airbnb/07-redesign.md

 Design meetings arise and many designs come to mind, ideas about A-B testing to measure engagement, and multiple views.

-The implementation of the design falls on you the programmer, many time with hurries and deadlines; quite an inefficient process given that a lot of these views are first implemented in some form of image editor, discussed and then attempted implementation, rather than in app; it also requires programmer input and output where nothing should be required because this is a design criterian.
+The implementation of the design falls on you the programmer, many time with hurries and deadlines; quite an inefficient process given that a lot of these views are first implemented in some form of image editor, discussed and then attempted implementation, rather than in app; it also requires programmer input and output where nothing should be required because this is a design criteria.

 ## Fragments to the Rescue